-However, sandwiched between the glory years of the Four Horsemen and the invasion of the nWo, another group of incredible expertise was formed.
-This collection of high-class talent formed on-screen by Paul Heyman (here known as Paul E. Dangerously) had a very short yet impactful influence on World Championship Wrestling in the early ’90s.
+Sandwiched between the glory years of the Four Horsemen and the invasion of the nWo, another group of incredible expertise led by Paul E. Dangerously was formed.
 This group was dubbed the Dangerous Alliance and this is their story.

 Who Were The Dangerous Alliance?